 - Almost one in 10 private renters

-- Six percent of people with disabilities
+- Six per cent of people with disabilities

-- Eight percent of single people
+- Eight per cent of single people

-- Around one in 12 self-employed
+- Around one in 12 self-employed people

-- Six percent of working aged people
+- Six per cent of working aged people

 - Nearly one in 12 people earning below £15,000

-Head of Grants at Turn2us, Dawn Jackson said no one should have to live without basic household appliances.
+Head of Grants at Turn2us, Dawn Jackson, said no one should have to live without basic household appliances.

-“Basic household appliances are not a luxury - the reality of living without a cooker at any time of year is grim; it takes away dignity, leaves families further out of pocket and the impact on children or other dependents cannot be overstated’’, she said.
+'Basic household appliances are not a luxury – the reality of living without a cooker at any time of year is grim; it takes away dignity, leaves families further out of pocket and the impact on children or other dependents cannot be overstated,' she said.

-As a Turn2us partner, ABTA LifeLine also understands the impact of not being able to afford household essentials has on an individual and their family, especially when it comes to daily tasks like washing and cooking.
+As a Turn2us partner, ABTA LifeLine also understands the impact that not being able to afford household essentials has on an individual and their family, especially when it comes to daily tasks like washing and cooking.

-Not being able to afford these items may also mean the family is plunged into further debt, if they are forced to buy the goods on credit.
+Not being able to afford these items may also mean the family is plunged into further debt if they are forced to buy the goods on credit.

 Are you in need of our help?
 Or perhaps you have a friend or colleague you know who is struggling?